dbos-inc/dbos-docs/docs/tutorials/idempotency-tutorial.md

 ### Idempotency Example

-Let's look at this workflow endpoint from the final step of our [quickstart guide](../getting-started/quickstart-programming-2):
+Let's look at this workflow endpoint (from the example code coming with [npx @dbos-inc/dbos-sdk init](../getting-started/quickstart)):

 ```javascript
   @GetApi('/greeting/:user')